-We currently own commercial property in Taipei of approximately 6,200 square feet and commercial property in Shanghai of approximately 20,000 square feet, which we have no plans to use for our operations.
-We are in the process of selling the Shanghai property.
+We currently own commercial property in Taipei of approximately 6,200 square feet and commercial property in Shanghai of approximately 20,000 square feet, both of which we have no plans to use for our operations.
 The Taipei property is leased to a third-party.
+Part of the Shanghai property is leased to third parties and the rest remains to be leased.